Letting Go as the Business Owner and Letting Your Team Make Decisions

 Do I feel confident that I’ve reviewed all possibilities?

-After the team member[s] responsible for making the decision are comfortable in making the decision, they can either make the decision, or, if they need approval for a budgetary variance or want further assurances, they can go to other teammates to discuss.
+After the team member[s] responsible for making the decision are comfortable in making the decision, they can either make the decision or, if they need approval for a budgetary variance or want further assurances, they can go to other teammates to discuss.

 I’ve found this strategy to provide astounding results within my organization, and hope that other business owners consider letting capable team members “take the wheel.”
 I’m glad I did.